 Employers are instructed to maintain adequate supervision of student with regard to attendance and quality of job performance.
+Evaluation and feedback are provided on an ongoing basis by supervisor.
+Students may be counseled about areas where work is above average and where work improvement is needed.

 A work schedule must be agreed upon each semester by the student and the employer which is not in conflict with the student's class schedule.
+Students may not work during scheduled class time even if the class is cancelled.